NollyOxenFree/SpacecraftStore_CQRS/Presentation/slides/index.md

 ### Commands
 **"Tasked-based"**
+' Commands are responsible for executing the CUD operations.
-' Commands should be “Tasked-based” or provide a means to ' execute a full call chain / orchestrate one request, ' rather than being “Data-centric” like, updating a field.
+' Commands should be "Tasked-based" or provide a means to ' execute a full call chain / orchestrate one request.
-' “Add User” might have multiple operations to execute, ' but you should have one command for it.
+' For example "AddUser" might have multiple steps- like 'Add User to DB' ' and 'Generate profile' but those should all be part of the "AddUser" command.

 ---

 ### Queries
 **Retrieves Data**

+' Queries are responsible for retrieving data for your program.
+' This data should be transformed or represented as DTOs ' (Future Video)

 ***

+### Handlers
+- Commands and Queries are typically executed via Handlers.
+' I've usually seen these as domain-centric orchestraters.
+' You would typically see a "UserHandler" that has multiple "Handle" ' methods to invoke based on your query or command you are executing.

+***

 ### Benefits
+* Evolve Separately
-* Evelve Separately to maximize performance, scalability, security
+* Maximize performance, scalability, security
-* Commands can be queued and asynchronous
 * Queries cannot modify data.
 Just returns DTOs
+* Commands can be queued and asynchronous
 * Data stores can be separated and configured accordingly.

+' The benefits of breaking out your models and operations this way to ' have them evolve separately.
+But also allows to manage performace, security ' seperately.
+Which can help with Scalability.
+' Meaning that when you have queries, you know that they only are responsible for reading, ' and they will never have the permissions to write data.
+' And then you can build your application to manage writing data how you need with out impacting ' the reading operations.
+By executing queries as queue messages and submitting that ' asynchronously.
+' And the data stores between these operations can also be managed seperately.
+' For instance, you can have a "view" of your db that your read models connect with and can be optimized for reading data.

 ---